Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 <ul>
     <li><a href="https://fonts.google.com/">Google Fonts</a>
         <ul>
-            <li>Google fonts were used to import the 'Roboto Serif' font into the style.css file which is used on all pages throughout the project.</li>
+            <li>Google fonts were used to import the 'Roboto Serif' font into the style.css file which is used on all text elements.</li>
         </ul>
     </li>
 </ul>